7 Great Places to Photograph around Chicago

-Chicago is a great city to be a photographer.
-Occasionally I have moments of envy over New York City’s scale and Los Angeles’s constant sunshine but I just need a quick walk around Chicago to be reminded that it has so much to offer.
+Chicago is full of beautiful places to take pictures.
+Occasionally, as a photographer, I have moments of envy over New York City’s scale and Los Angeles’s constant sunshine but I just need a quick walk around Chicago to be reminded that it has so much to offer.

-Whether you just need a reminder or a plan for your next visit, these are some of the most beautiful spots in Chicago.
+Whether you just need a reminder or a plan for your next visit, these are some of the most beautiful spots in Chicago to go shoot.

 Michigan Ave and the Chicago River